Media Matters for America: "Misinformer of the Year"

 An annual feature on the Media Matters website is the title "Misinformer of the Year", given to the journalist, commentator, or network Media Matters contends was responsible for the most factual errors or claims.
 Past recipients include Rupert Murdoch, Sean Hannity, Glenn Beck, Mark Zuckerberg, and Steve Bannon.

 Progressive Talent Initiative

 The initiative seeks to train mid-career liberal pundits in media skills like TV interviews using four-day bootcamps.

 Media Matters Action Network

 In 2010, David Brock established Media Matters Action Network, a 501(c)(4), to track conservative politicians and organizations.
 In 2009, Media Matters Action Network launched the Conservative Transparency website, aimed at tracking the funding of conservative activist organizations.
 Media Matters Action Network established the Political Correction project with the goal of holding conservative politicians and advocacy groups accountable.

-In December 2010, Media Matters Action Network started EqualityMatters.org, a site "in support of gay equality".
-At launch the site fully incorporated Media Matters's content on LGBTQ issues.
-Designed to provide talking points for liberal activists and politicians, Brock set up the Message Matters project.
-Media Matters runs the website DropFox.com and works to get advertisers to boycott Fox News.
-One target, Orbitz, initially called Media Matters' efforts a "smear campaign", but agreed, on June 9, 2011, after a three-week effort by prominent LGBTQ organizations, to "review the policies and process used to evaluate where advertising is placed".
-In 2015, the formal Equality Matters program was deactivated and merged with the LGBTQ program within Media Matters.